-Liver cancer tumours can either be metastatic (90%) or primary (10%).
-In this article we will focus on hepatocellular carcinoma (HCC), the main primary liver tumour, and end with a brief discussion of secondary liver cancers.
+Liver cancer can either be metastatic (90%) or primary (10%).
+In this article, we will mainly focus on hepatocellular carcinoma (HCC), followed by a brief description of secondary liver cancers.

 HCC arises as a result of a chronic inflammatory process affecting the liver.
 The aetiology of the inflammation varies, yet worldwide it is most commonly due to viral hepatitis.
-Other common causes for HCC are chronic alcoholism, hereditary haemochromatosis, primary biliary cirrhosis (PBC), and aflatoxin (a toxic fungal metabolite that can be found on cereals and nuts).
+Other causes for HCC are chronic alcohol excess, hereditary haemochromatosis, primary biliary cirrhosis (PBC), and aflatoxin exposure (a toxic fungal metabolite)

-- Hepatitis B virus and Hepatitis C virus are the most common causative organisms
+- Viral hepatitis infection, mainly Hepatitis B virus and Hepatitis C virus

 - Advanced age (>70yrs)

-An alpha fetoprotein (AFP) level should be measured in all suspected cases, as it is raised in 70% of cases.
-It is also used to monitor treatment response and recurrence.
+An alpha fetoprotein (AFP) level should be measured in all suspected cases, as it is raised in 70% of HCC cases.
+It is used to monitor treatment response and recurrence.

 The Barcelona Clinic Liver Cancer staging system (BCLC) is the most accepted staging system for HCC.
 It takes into account the tumour stage, liver function, physical status and cancer related symptoms to provide guidance on what treatment is most suitable.

 Risk assessment tools, such as the Child-Pugh and MELD scores, can be used to assess the risk of mortality from cirrhosis and to predict potential effectiveness from potential treatment options.